menu

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Empire has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Empire has few renters and college students.
 But the biggest reason it is quieter in Empire than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Empire may be for you.

-One of the nice things about Empire is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Empire is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Empire is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Empire doesn't have a public transportation system that people use for their commute.

 The per capita income in Empire in 2022 was $17,538, which is low income relative to Louisiana and the nation.
 This equates to an annual income of $70,152 for a family of four.
 However, Empire contains both very wealthy and poor people as well.
 Empire also has one of the higher rates of people living in poverty in the nation, with 49.65% of its population below the federal poverty line.